kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 When the `resourceclaim` controller clears `Status.Allocation` on a victim claim at t3, the scheduler's `ResourceClaim` informer event handler invokes `SchedulingQueue.MoveAllToActiveOrBackoffQueue`, which calls `dynamicresources`'s `QueueingHint` (`isSchedulableAfterClaimChange`).
-As a secondary optimization, the `QueueingHint` withholds a wake-up (`QueueSkip`) for the preemptor while any of its other nominated victim claims still has `Status.Allocation != nil`, and returns `Queue` as soon as the last victim claim is deallocated.
+As a secondary optimization, the `QueueingHint` withholds a wake-up (`QueueSkip`) for the preemptor while any other tracked victim claim on its nominated node still has `Status.Allocation != nil`, and returns `Queue` as soon as the last victim claim on that node is deallocated.
 This avoids pointless scheduling attempts while some victim claims are still settling.

 #### Why simulated allocations and victim claims rather than devices

-A claim nomination records both the **preemptor's simulated `AllocationResult`s** (to hold capacity via `AddPod`) and the **victim `ResourceClaim` UIDs** (to track ongoing deallocation between t0 and t3), rather than nominating raw device names:
+On preemption, `draManager` records both the **preemptor's simulated `AllocationResult`s** (per preemptor, to hold capacity via `AddPod`) and the **victim `ResourceClaim` UIDs** (per node, to track ongoing deallocation between t0 and t3), rather than nominating raw device names:

 * **Why simulated `AllocationResult`s rather than device names:** With **consumable capacity** and **partitionable devices**, a bare device name does not express a capacity share or the counter